 Although until a few years ago THC was considered the most psychoactive compound in the cannabis plant, this substance actually results from another compound, called CBGA (cannabigerolic acid), which is naturally produced by Cannabis sativa.

 A portion of CBGA is converted to THCA, an acid substance.
 This compound is the one that generates THC when exposed to UV light or heat.

 However, this doesn’t apply to hemp products like CBD oil for example, which are obtained from different parts of the plant and have a much lower, almost insignificant concentration of THC: around 0.3% in most varieties of industrial hemp.

-It is therefore essential to point out that hemp products do NOT contain THC, therefore are not psychoactive.
-This means that CBD oil does not induce a euphoric sensation and doesn’t make one high, so it can be safely used as dietary supplement.
+It is, therefore, essential to point out that hemp products do NOT contain THC, therefore are not psychoactive.
+This means that CBD oil does not induce a euphoric sensation and doesn’t make one high, so it can be safely used as a dietary supplement.

 Now let’s move on to discussing the other properties and effects of THC, as the psychoactive action is widely known already.

 Positive effects of THC (Tetrahydrocannabinol)

 THC interacts with the CB1 and CB2 receptors in the human body; the former is located in the nervous system, and this is why it induces euphoric feelings, but the latter is part of the immune system.
 This seems to play an important role in the overall health effects of THC, studies suggesting that the activation of the CB2 receptor may help in reducing stress levels, improving the immune function and minimizing the risk of inflammation.

 Moreover, it seems that the activation of the CB1 receptor could help in regulating appetite and reducing the intake of fats, thus helping in weight management.
 Very low doses of THC exert cardioprotective effects and can be useful in preventing heart attacks, studies suggest.